 Like the Tally Sheets, Patient Log Sheets are due during the student's return for each lecture series to RIT.
-Students must not type or use ink when filling these out.
-These must be legible; the student might need to make changes or corrections.
+All paperwork must be filled out neatly, and in either black or blue ink.
+Pencil and multicolored ink will not be accepted.
 The student should enter every patient he/she sees--this means exams the student reviews, observes, assists, or solos.
 "Assist" means the student has actually had his/her hands on the transducer, not that the student took the linen off the bed.
 These log sheets prove that the student has had the patient contact, which he/she claim to have had, so they must have all of the identifying features needed to go to the files and pull the case.
-However, no names should be included to protect patient confidentiality.
+However, no names or MRN's should be included to protect patient confidentiality.
 The student also should make note of interesting cases in the "Ultrasound Findings" column with an asterisk.
 The student make sure the following items are included when completing the Patient Log sheets:

-- Patient information including age and gender. - > Patient history and current symptoms including lab values and explanatory notes. - \succ Type of exam ordered. - Exam Indication.
-What are they trying to rule out, or determine from the examination? - > Follow-up information, if obtainable.
+- > Patient information including age and gender. - > Patient history and current symptoms including lab values and explanatory notes. - ➢ Type of exam ordered. - > Exam Indication.
+What are they trying to evaluate, or determine from the examination?

+- Follow-up information, if obtainable.
 (Pathology or surgery reports, further imaging like another ultrasound, CT or Mammography, patient prognosis or if they are being referred back to their personal physician for treatment) - > The student must mark the Soloed, Assisted, Observed, or Reviewed box for each patient.

 The Log Sheets are required in order to prove to the accrediting body the type and history of the exams that the student was exposed to.
 Make sure these are accurate and concise.
 These forms are also kept in the student's permanent records.
 The student must make sure that their name is on EVERY page, or he/she may not receive credit.
 No Log Sheets = No Graduation!

-There is a lot of monthly paperwork that will be turned in.
-Failure to have this paperwork neatly STAPLED together, with the student's name on it and turned in at the given time can lead to a reduction in the student's clinical grade.
+\\There is a lot of monthly paperwork that will be turned in.
+Failure to have this paperwork neatly STAPLED together, with the student's name on it and turned in at the given time can lead to a reduction in the student's clinical grade.\\